No one wants to be in debt, but unforeseen circumstances often arise that find us needing more money than what we have at hand.

 If you have multiple loans, it can be confusing and stressful to budget for each of the payments.
 Oftentimes these loans come with different interest rates and due dates so it can be confusing to budget and schedule.

 Forgetting when your loan payment is due will make it even more difficult to pay off your debts as there are often late penalties and fees.
-Not only that but it will affect your credit score.
+Not only that, but it will affect your credit score as well.

-With debt consolidation, you just need to remember and pay one loan – the low interest debt consolidation loan.
+With debt consolidation, you just need to remember to pay one loan – the low interest debt consolidation loan.